Te Atatū Peninsula

-Te Atatū Peninsula (formerly Te Atatu North) is a waterfront suburb of West Auckland surrounded by the Waitematā Harbour.
+Te Atatū Peninsula (formerly Te Atatu North, also known in Māori as Ōrukuwai) is a waterfront suburb of West Auckland surrounded by the Waitematā Harbour.
 The area was home to brickworks and farmland until the Northwestern Motorway was constructed in the 1950s, after which Te Atatū developed a low and medium-cost suburb.
 The area south of the motorway became known as Te Atatū South.
 The Auckland Harbour Board intended to develop a port on the peninsula for much of the 20th century.
 After plans for this were abandoned, the land was redeveloped into Footrot Flats Fun Park, an amusement park which operated in the 1980s.
 During the late 2010s, large-scale housing intensification led to the population of Te Atatū greatly expanding.

 Geography and geological history

 The Te Atatū Peninsula is approximately four kilometres in length and two kilometres in width, and is surrounded by the Waitematā Harbour.
-The peninsula is composed of Waitemata Sandstone, which formed on the ocean floor 20 million years ago, overlayed with alluvial soil from ancient waterways.
+The peninsula is composed of Waitemata Sandstone, which formed on the ocean floor 20 million years ago, overlaid with alluvial soil from ancient waterways.
 The peninsula is bound on the west by the Te Wai-o-Pareira / Henderson Creek and to the east by the Whau River, both of which are drowned valleys.
 During the Last Glacial Period approximately 17,000 years ago, sea levels were significantly lower, and the peninsula was a highland above the Waitematā river valley.
 The modern peninsula formed approximately 6,500 years ago, when sea levels rose and the Waitematā river valley drowned and became a harbour.

 The peninsula is located in the Tāmaki Ecological District.
 Within this, the majority of the peninsula is a part of the Warm Lowlands Ecosystem, which was originally dominated by a forest of kauri, rimu, rātā, kahikatea and rewarewa trees.
 The northern end of the peninsula, and the south-western area adjacent to Te Wai-o-Pareira / Henderson Creek has a Harbour Coastline Ecosystem, which was originally a diverse lowland forest, including trees such as pōhutukawa, pūriri, nīkau palms, mamangi and kōwhai.

 The saltmarsh on the eastern side of the peninsula is an ecologically significant area for native plant life and bird species, and links to the Motu Manawa (Pollen Island) Marine Reserve to the south-east.